tomi/vscode-rf-language-server/client/README.md

 | `rfLanguageServer.trace.server` | what information of the communication between VSCode and the rfLanguageServer is logged to the Output.
 Possible values `off`, `messages`, `verbose`|
 | `rfLanguageServer.libraries` | What libraries' keywords are suggested with code completion.
 Can be a name of a standard library (see [Supported standard libraries](##supported-standard-libraries)) or a library definition (see [defining 3rd party libraries](##defining-3rd-party-libraries)) or a combination of them. |

 The `includePaths` and `excludePaths` properties take a list of glob-like file patterns.
-Even though any files can be matched this way, only files with supported extensions are included (i.e. `.robot`, `.txt`, and `.py`).
+Even though any files can be matched this way, only files with supported extensions are included (i.e. `.robot`, `.resource`, `.txt`, and `.py`).

-If the `includePaths` is left unspecified, the parser defaults to including all `.robot` files in the containing directory and subdirectories except those excluded using the `excludePaths` property.
+If the `includePaths` is left unspecified, the parser defaults to including all `.robot` and `.resource` files in the containing directory and subdirectories except those excluded using the `excludePaths` property.

 ## Supported standard libraries